 We translate into Canadian French

-Are you in need of high quality Canadian French translation services?
-As one of the UK’s leading translation agencies, we can help.
+Are you in need of high-quality Canadian French translation services?
+As a leading translation agencies, we can help.